davidgutierrezrubio/jmathanim/manual/05_Animations/Animations.md

 Note that the `transform` animation also interpolates drawing parameters as thickness and color.

 > **WARNING**: After transforming object `A` into `B`, in some cases the transformed object becomes unusable.
-You should using `B` after that in a general
+You should using `B` after that in a general case.
-> case.
-That is no the case when the objects transformed are both `Shape` for example.

 The precise method of transform depends on the type of source and destination objects.
-While both have to be `Shape` instances, the specified type of the object, given by the `getObjectType()` determines the most appropiate type of transformation.
 For example, in the previous case, a point-by-point interpolation was chosen.
-However, if both shapes are regular polygons with the same number of sides, a homothecy is chosen to transform.
-We will show another example, not using the "long" form given by the \` play\` object:
+However, if both shapes are regular polygons with the same number of sides, an homothecy is chosen to transform.
+We will show another example, not using the "long" form given by the `play` object:

 ``` java
 Shape pentagon = Shape.regularPolygon(5).thickness(3).scale(.5).shift(-1,-1);